 Attorney Nick Gounaris handled my case and he did a wonderful job.
 I am very pleased with this law firm.
 I have never been in the situation I found myself in ever before and it was scary and confusing, but Nick and his staff were wonderful with answering my many questions and they were very sympathetic and understanding, always quick to respond when I would call.
 I am happy with the outcome of my case.
 If you find yourself in a situation that needs legal help, these are the guys to call!Melinda Q.

 They did absolutely everything possible to help reduce the sentence and charges faced.
 The fees for their services were worth every cent and superior to any public defendant representation.
 They both put their hearts into their work and care like nobody else I have ever encountered in the legal system.Karis F.

-A divorce, an accusal, or an injury
+A crime, an accusal, or a DUI

 can change your life.

 When facing high-stakes legal situations like these, it’s comforting to know that you can trust the team representing you.
 Nick Gounaris has been included in the list of Super Lawyers® in the field of criminal defense for a number of years.
 Similarly, Tony Abboud has received a 10.0 “Superb” rating by Avvo and has been included in the Ohio Super Lawyers® list for a number of years.

 As a top criminal lawyer in Dayton, our award-winning criminal attorneys are available 24/7, and we only stop when we achieve the best possible results for you and your loved ones.

 We will fight to get you the best possible outcome, reduce or dismiss charges & keep you out of jail.
 If you are facing any criminal charges, DUI, federal crime, personal injury, or need a family law attorney, we can help you.
 We know what to look for in Police and FBI reports when building your defense.
 Working in Ohio and Federal courts, we offer the experience to handle any legal challenge with personal attention and service.